chessdotdev/hr3/README.md

 # HR3 Setup Guide

-This guide will help you set up the HR3 project, including configuring the Go backend, setting up MySQL as the database, and importing the initial data.
+This guide will help you set up the HR3 project, setting up MySQL as the database, and importing the initial data.

 ---